 An interesting opinion piece in Bicycling Magazine suggests that police bias sometimes skews the narrative of who was to blame after a motorist collides with a bicycle.
-The police report carries a great deal of weight after a crash.
-Not only is the officers’ version of events likely to determine who gets charged with a crime, if anyone, it can be one of the most important pieces of evidence in a personal injury lawsuit.
+The police report carries a great deal of weight after a bicycle crash.
+Not only is the officers’ version of events likely to determine who gets charged with a crime, if anyone, but it can also be one of the most important pieces of evidence in a personal injury lawsuit.

 Thus, if the officer who responds to the scene only talks to the motorist, or does not understand his or her state’s traffic laws, an injured cyclist may have a difficult time proving the driver’s negligence caused the wreck.